-- 5.15 Many children need to build up trust with somebody before they will discuss in depth the reasons why they went missing.
+Many children need to build up trust with somebody before they will discuss in depth the reasons why they went missing.
 In cases for example, of sexual exploitation and trafficking, the child may be being controlled by individuals of whom they are fearful so the child may decline to be interviewed.
 Professionals should be aware that refusal may indicate a number of issues.
+Therefore:

-Therefore: - For a child in care or a child living at home but who is already receiving support from a social worker, the social worker will have all the information about the missing episode and must follow-up with the child why they went missing and what happened whilst they were missing. - For a child who does not have a social worker, MCT should ask the child whether another person would be acceptable to the child to undertake the Independent Return Interview e.g. a school teacher.
+- For a child in care or a child living at home but who is already receiving support from a social worker, the social worker will have all the information about the missing episode and must follow-up with the child why they went missing and what happened whilst they were missing.
+It is the allocated social workers responsibility to review relevant plans to reduce the likelihood of future missing episodes under existing agency processes. - For a child who does not have a social worker, the nominated Interviewer should ask the child whether another person would be acceptable to the child to undertake the Home Return Interview e.g. a school teacher.
 If so, MCT should consider facilitating this but only where this can be completed within a few hours by a trusted adult.
+It will be made clear on the return interview form that a formal return home interview was not completed. - If the Home Return Interview is refused by either the child or parent/carer, then any allocated social worker or other involved professional should seek to engage the child in understanding what happened and support plans to reduce the likelihood of future missing episodes under existing agency plans.

-It will be made clear on the IRI form that a formal return home interview was not completed. - 5.16 If the child continues to decline be interviewed, the MCT worker / Out of County Missing Engagement Worker and their line manager should consider whether it is appropriate to make a referral to the MASH where the child's circumstances can be assessed, to inform a decision about whether there is a risk of harm to the child. - 5.17 If the child is known to Children Social Care, information from the Independent Return Interview should be recorded in CareFirst (the electronic Social Care database) and the allocated worker have this information passed to them.
-If the child is not known, a MASH referral will be completed by the worker who completed the return interview, a new record will be created as a result of this missing episode.
+If the child continues to decline be interviewed, the Interviewer and their line manager should consider whether it is appropriate to make a referral to the MASH where the child's circumstances can be assessed, to inform a decision about whether there is a risk of harm to the child.

+If the child is known to Children Social Care, information from the Home Return Interview should be recorded in CareFirst (the electronic Social Care database) by the Interviewer and the allocated worker have this information passed to them.
+Where a child is not known, MASH automatically screen police missing reports.
+A MASH referral will be completed by the Interviewer if further safeguarding concerns are raised during interview.
+A new record will be created as a result of this missing episode.